HIV/AIDS denialism: Post-Mbeki government in South Africa

 In 2008, Mbeki was ousted from power and replaced as President of South Africa by Kgalema Motlanthe.
 On Motlanthe's first day in office, he removed Manto Tshabalala-Msimang, the controversial health minister who had promoted AIDS-denialist claims and recommended garlic, beetroot, and lemon juice as treatments for AIDS.
 Barbara Hogan, newly appointed as health minister, voiced shame at the Mbeki government's embrace of HIV/AIDS denialism and vowed a new course, stating: "The era of denialism is over completely in South Africa."
+Since then, thanks to the introduction of fixed-dose combination and an increase in the eligibility antiretroviral therapy for South Africans, the number of South African people with HIV undergoing ART has increased to 91.5% and viral suppression in South Africans on ART has increased to 72% for women and 45.8% for men.

+2020s resurgence

+Following COVID-19 conspiracy theories being widely-spread beginning in 2020, AIDS denialism is increasingly being spread.
+Suspicion of public health agencies during the COVID-19 pandemic has led to a resurgence of conspiracy theories surrounding HIV and AIDS.
+Social media companies like Twitter, Gab, Rumble, and Substack and companies like Amazon and Spotify are places where misinformation have been widely spread.
+The ideas that are increasingly circulated are often revived, debunked theories from the beginning of the epidemic.